limbernie/limbernie.github.io/_posts/2018-02-02-g0rmint-walkthrough.md

 rm -rf cookie
 {% endhighlight %}

-The real workhorse of the script is the `encode()` function.
+The workhorse of the script is the `encode()` function.
 This function turns each ASCII characters of the command string into their ordinals.
 Each ordinal will go into the PHP `chr()` function and concatenate back as a string.
-This is to bypass [`addslashes()`](http://php.net/manual/en/function.addslashes.php){: .external}{: target="_blank"} that was present in `config.php`.
+This is to bypass [`addslashes()`](http://php.net/manual/en/function.addslashes.php){: .external}{: target="_blank"} that is present in `config.php`.

 ![addslashes](/assets/images/posts/g0rmint-walkthrough/g0rmint-15.png)

-Supply the email, password and command as arguments and the script would spit out the result.
+Supply the email, password, and command as arguments, and the script spits out the result.

 ```
 # ./exploit.sh w3bdrill3r@gmail.com 30e1a63a8968b727f276 "cat /etc/passwd"